 Bladder cancer (BC) is the fourth most common cancer in men and the fourth leading cause of cancer death among octogenarian males.
-Incidence rates increase with age, and the average age at diagnosis is 73.
-The observed rise in overall life expectancy, along with an increase in the age of BC patients, have resulted in an increase in long-term survivors and a corresponding growth in the cumulative expenditure reaching over \$170 000 per patient during the course of illness.
+Incidence rates increase with age, and the average age at diagnosis is 73.^{1,2} The observed rise in overall life expectancy along with an increase in the age of BC patients have resulted in an increase in long-term survivors and a corresponding growth in the cumulative expenditure reaching over \$170,000 per patient during the course of illness.3

-Radical cystectomy (RC) and urinary diversion is the primary treatment for patients presenting with muscle-invasive bladder cancer (MIBC).
-Moreover, the use of neoadjuvant chemotherapy is often indicated prior to RC, resulting in a significant overall survival (OS) benefit.
-However the procedure has been associated with high postoperative morbidity, including major complications in 15% of patients and a 30-day mortality rate of 1.5%.
-In this context, there are inconsistent data regarding the safety of RC among the elderly.
-While some studies reported older patients have comparable perioperative morbidity to younger patients,6-10 others suggest increased postoperative complications and a higher mortality rate among the former group.11-15 While acknowledging the oncological benefits of RC in all age groups, many urologists refrain from performing the procedure in elderly patients, particularly in octogenarians.17-19 This likely reflects concern from treatment-related morbidity and mortality.
+Radical cystectomy (RC) and urinary diversion is the primary treatment for patients presenting with muscle invasive bladder cancer (MIBC).
+Moreover, the use of neoadjuvant chemotherapy is often indicated prior to RC, resulting in a significant overall survival benefit.4 However the procedure has been associated with high postoperative morbidity including major complications in 15% of patients and a 30-day mortality rate of 1.5%.5 In this context, there are inconsistent data regarding the safety of RC among the elderly.
+While some studies reported older patients have comparable perioperative morbidity rate among the formers.^{11-15} While acknowledging the oncologic benefits of RC in all age groups,16 many urologists refrain from performing the procedure in elderly patients, particularly in octogenarians.^{17-19} This likely reflects concern from treatment-related morbidity and mortality.
 Less is known about perioperative chemotherapy (POC) administration patterns and its ensuing consequences among octogenarians undergoing RC.

-In the current study, we aimed to characterize the postoperative morbidity and POC utilization patterns in octogenarians undergoing RC and compare them to younger patients.
+In the current study we aimed to characterize the post-operative morbidity and POC utilization patterns in octogenarians undergoing RC and compare them to younger patients.